Wellesley-EASEL-lab/GlyphPattern/README.md

 ## Running Experiments
-Our code for running experiments rely on batched_lm_generation(https://github.com/arjunguha/batched_lm_generation), which supports resumption.
+Our code for running experiments rely on prl_ml(https://github.com/nuprl/prl_ml), which supports resumption.

-Keep batch-size as 1 for all experiments, as batching is not possible.
+Keep batch-size as 1 for all experiments, as batching is not possible for those models.

-To run the experiments, first clone the batched_lm_generation repository.Then drag the files in run_model directory into batched_lm_generation/batched_lm_generation directory.
+To run the experiments, first clone the prl_ml repository.
+Then drag all the files in run_model directory into prl_ml/batched_lm_generation directory. cd into the repository to run the generations with the commands below.

 ### Multiple Choice
-For each model, run the code file with the model name. argument --fewshot-prompt: choose from '1shot', '3shot', '5shot', None(leave empty for zero-shot)
+For each model, run the code file named by the model name. argument --fewshot-prompt: choose from '1shot', '3shot', '5shot', None(leave empty for zero-shot)

 1. GPT-4o
 eg. Run GPT-4o using gpt4o_vision.py few-shot with three examples.

     ```bash
-    python3 -m batched_lm_generation.gpt4o_vision \
+    python3 -m prl_ml.batched_lm_generation.gpt4o_vision \
-        --dataset GlyphPattern \
+        --dataset "disk:path_to_GlyphPattern_repo/dataset_construction/GlyphPattern/four_choice" \
-        --dataset-split four_choice \
         --output-dir gpt4o-4choice-zeroshot \
         --model-name gpt-4o \
         --temperature 0 \